Çinili Mosque – Istanbul

 IS CINILI MOSQUE WORTH A VISIT?

-However, if you are in Üsküdar exploring Ottoman heritage, make sure to go see the Atik Valide Mosque.
-The Cinili Mosque is close by and easy to see at the same time.
-Thus, you can see two splendid historic buildings, both belonging to the fascinating Sultanate of Women period.
+If you are already in Üsküdar exploring other Ottoman sites, make sure to visit the Atik Valide Mosque.
+The Cinili Mosque is just a short walk away, making it easy to see both of these splendid historic buildings.
+They are key examples of the fascinating Sultanate of Women period in Ottoman history.

 Back to Turkey